Some Entanglement Survives Most Measurements

-A closely related concept is entanglement annihilating channels, which considers maps acting on both the system and environment \cite{Filippov_2012LocalTwo-qubitEntAnnihilatingChannels, Filippov_2013BipartiteEntAnnihilatingMapsIFFConds, Filippov_2021TensorProductsOfQuantumMaps}.
-A subset of EB channels are called coherence breaking channels \cite{Bu_2016CoherenceBreakingChannelsAndCoherenceSuddenDeath}, which are channels that break coherence for all input states.
-Some other similar types of channels are partially entanglement breaking channels, which are categorized based on the Schmidt rank of the output states \cite{Chruscinski_2006OnPartialEntangleBreakingChannels}, and steerability breaking channels, which are channels that break the steerability of any input state \cite{ku_2022QuantifyingQuantOfChannelsWithoutEntanglement}.
-In \cite{xu_2022WhatHappensToMultiEntIfOnePartBecomesClass}, the effect of an entanglement breaking channel on the entanglement of a tripartite state is analyzed.
+A closely related concept is that of entanglement-annihilating channels, which considers maps acting on both the system and environment \cite{Filippov_2012LocalTwo-qubitEntAnnihilatingChannels, Filippov_2013BipartiteEntAnnihilatingMapsIFFConds, Filippov_2021TensorProductsOfQuantumMaps}.
+A subset of EB channels are called coherence-breaking channels \cite{Bu_2016CoherenceBreakingChannelsAndCoherenceSuddenDeath}, which are channels that break coherence for all input states.
+Some other similar types of channels are partially entanglement-breaking channels, which are categorized based on the Schmidt rank of the output states \cite{Chruscinski_2006OnPartialEntangleBreakingChannels}, and steerability breaking channels, which are channels that break the steerability of any input state \cite{ku_2022QuantifyingQuantOfChannelsWithoutEntanglement}.
+In \cite{xu_2022WhatHappensToMultiEntIfOnePartBecomesClass}, the effect of an entanglement-breaking channel on the entanglement of a tripartite state is analyzed.

 ENATP and CNATP maps are in some sense opposite of entanglement breaking maps.
-ENATP (CNATP) maps do not break the entanglement (correlations) of \textit{any} system and environment state.
-A two-qubit ENATP (CNATP) map is a ENATP (CNATP) map over two-qubit input states.
+ENATP (CNATP) maps do not break the entanglement (correlations) between \textit{any} system and environment state.
+Note that an $n$-qubit ENATP (CNATP) map is a ENATP (CNATP) map over $n$-qubit input states.

-There are various definitions of weak measurements.
-In this paper, we use the definition in \cite{Oreshkov_2005WeakMeasAreUniversal} that a measurement is weak if \textit{all} the outcomes result in very little change to the original state.
-In this context, the general form of the weak measurement operator is
+For this work, the definition of a weak measurement from \cite{Oreshkov_2005WeakMeasAreUniversal} is used.
+A measurement is weak if \textit{all} the outcomes result in very little change to the original state.
+The general form of the weak measurement operator is taken to be

 where $0\leq q \leq 1$ and $\hat{\epsilon}$ has small norm $\|\hat{\epsilon}\|\ll 1$ \cite{Oreshkov_2005WeakMeasAreUniversal, Brun_2002ASimpleModelOfQuantTraj}.
 It is known that weak measurements can model any measurement to arbitrary precision \cite{Bennett_1999QuantumNonlocalityWithoutEntanglement, Oreshkov_2005WeakMeasAreUniversal}.
 Weak measurements have previously been used to detect initial entanglement in quantum batteries \cite{Imai_2023WorkFluctAndEntInQuantBatteries}.